3000 Miles to Graceland: Critical response

-3000 Miles to Graceland received negative reviews by critics.
+3000 Miles to Graceland received mostly negative reviews by critics.
+Metacritic, which assigns a weighted average score out of 100 from reviews by mainstream critics, gave the film rating of 21 based on 30 reviews, indicating "generally unfavorable" reviews.
 The review aggregator website Rotten Tomatoes reported that 15% of critics gave the film a positive review based on a sample of 96 reviews, with an average score of 3.49/10, with the consensus; "While the premise sounds promising, the movie turns out to be a tedious and unnecessarily violent heist movie that's low on laughs and leaves no cliche unturned."
-Motion picture historian Leonard Maltin seemed to agree, citing the film as a "BOMB" which "gives literal meaning to the term bloody awful...If you must see for yourself how a flick so mindlessly violent can be so numbingly dull, then don't say you haven't been warned."Metacritic, which assigns a weighted average score out of 100 from reviews by mainstream critics, gave the film rating of 21 based on 30 reviews, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Motion picture historian Leonard Maltin seemed to agree, citing the film as a "BOMB", writing: "Potentially clever idea degenerates into an overlong, bloody (and bloody awful) bore.
+All the violence is mindless; all the plot developments are brainless."
+Roger Ebert of the Chicago Sun-Times gave the film a mostly negative review and 1.5 stars out of a possible 4.
+While the cast was “top drawer right down to the supporting roles” and Ebert though Cox’s performance was a highlight, he thought the film as a whole was “a sour and mean-spirited enterprise” that tried to be both a gritty crime drama and a goofy comedy but didn’t succeed on either count.